Hilltops, dales and gorges of Britain's first national park

 The rippling waters of the River Dove cut through a steep sided limestone gorge.
 Strips of broad leaved woodland line the banks.
 Suddenly you emerge into grassland with sweeping views and dry stone walls, descending gently to the village of Ilam, with its ancient cross and tidy, flower filled gardens.

-You can ascend the rocky precipice of High Tor on wooded paths above the Derwent Gorge.
-Or wander through the picturesque towns of Bakewell and Ashford-in-the-Water, take in the panoramic views from Monsal Head and encounter Britain’s industrial heritage all directly from our hotel at Cromford.
+During your time in the Peak District, you can ascend the rocky precipice of High Tor on wooded paths above the Derwent Gorge.
+Wander through the picturesque towns of Bakewell and Ashford-in-the-Water, take in the panoramic views from Monsal Head and encounter Britain’s industrial heritage, directly from our hotel in Cromford.

-We will also walk on part of the High Peak Trail, an old railway line which closed in 1967.
-We may also walk along the Monsal Trail, and this old line forms the focal point of the classic view down Monsal Dale from Monsal Head.
+Walk on part of the High Peak Trail, an old railway line which closed in 1967, and possibly walk along the Monsal Trail, which forms the focal point of the classic view down Monsal Dale from Monsal Head.
 It is astonishing how a former major transport artery is now a tranquil haven for nature.
 South of here the railway has been preserved.
-It is possible to travel by steam train to Rowsley, before walking back through limestone country with impressive views over the dales.
+It is possible to travel by steam train to Rowsley, before walking back through limestone country with impressive views over the dales (paid locally).

 NO Single Room Supplement

-- rooms without a supplement are subject to availability.
+.
+Please note that sole occupancy rooms without supplements are subject to availability.